-The full new degree proposal process begins by submitting a Graduate Program Create proposal in Curriculog.
+This process begins by submitting a Graduate Microcredential Create proposal through Curriculog.
 The following documents should be uploaded to the proposal within Curriculog:

-Once a Graduate Program Create proposal is received, the Graduate College will complete a technical review of the documents to ensure that it conforms to all relevant policies and guidelines.
-The proposal will then automatically route to the appropriate department and unit for approval.
+Once a program change proposal is received, the Graduate College will complete a technical review of the request to ensure that it conforms to all relevant policies and guidelines.
+The program change proposal will then automatically route to the appropriate department and unit for approval.

-Once the new degree has been approved by the department and College, as specified by unit bylaws, the proposal will be added to the next GPC agenda.
-The proposal originator will be notified when the degree will be reviewed by the GPC committee.
-The person proposing the new degree or his/her proxy must attend the meeting to answer questions about the proposal.
+Once the catalog and microcredential changes have been approved by the department as specified by the unit bylaws, the proposal will be added to the next GPC agenda.
+The contact person for the proposed change will be notified when the agenda is available.
+The person proposing the change or his/her proxy must attend the GPC meeting to answer committee questions.

 Changes must be approved by the Graduate Programs Committee (GPC) no later than the April meeting to be included in the new Graduate Catalog published each summer.
 Please note that the Graduate Catalog is the document of record for all UNLV graduate credit-bearing microcredentials.
 Any changes to a microcredentials, including admission requirements, program requirements, and mode of delivery are required to be submitted as program change proposals in Curriculog.